 Mandatory Early Termination of Probation

-- The probationer has completed at least half of the term of probation to which he or she was sentenced.
+- The Defendant has completed at least half of the probationary period.

-- The probationer does not qualify as a violent felony offender of special concern under Florida Statute 948.06.
+- The Defendant does not qualify as a violent felony offender.

 Early Termination of Community Control

 Many individuals sentenced to Community Control have a a probation period tacked on to it.
 In these circumstances, the Defendant will want to consider filing a motion to terminate the House Arrest portion of there sentence its halfway point.
 This will allow for them to begin serving their probationary portion sooner.
 They may then re-petition the court to early terminate the additional probation of their sentence at its halfway point.